kbolek/bomberman_uec2/README.md

 ## How to run the game?

 First of all - it is required a Vivado software (2019.2 or later) and the Vitis software platform.
-The procedure is highly simple - all you have to do is select Tools -> Launch Vitis.
+The procedure is highly simple - all you have to do is:
+1. Select Tools -> Launch Vitis.
 ** Make sure that in the Eclipse Launcher (which should open after Launch Vitis) Workspace is set up appriopriate -> bomberman_uec2\MicroblazeProject\MicroblazeProject.vitis.
 If the path is OK click Launch.

+2. Select Xilinx -> Program FPGA.